i don’t outright have anything against coconut oil, even though we broke up, but i’ve found that other oils are just better suited for hair and skin.

 - very thick like castor oil at room temperature, and semi-solid at cooler temperatures

-- very faint scent of ripe guava fruit
+- very faint scent of maybe an overripe guava fruit

 i keep mine in a 100 mL / 3.4 fl oz glass dropper bottle, and put a label on it for 3.3 fl ounces, so i can take it through airport security as a carry-on. i think a dropper bottle for this DIY is better than the pump bottle option, because you can drop it directly onto your scalp. totally personal preference.